Start College in High School!

 To get started on any of these programs, see your guidance counselor and contact SMC's manager of dual enrolled student success.*

 Home schooled students may also participate in these programs.
-Contact an admissions advisor to learn more.
+Contact us to learn more.

 *Eligibility requirements vary by district.

 The term “dual enrollment” is used by the State of Michigan to describe any program in which a high school student may take college courses; however, there are multiple programs offered underneath the dual-enrollment umbrella.
 Click the drop downs below for more information about each type of dual enrollment.

 Dual-enrolled students may also participate in advanced Honors classes and programs.
 Read more about Dual-Enrollment Honors Opportunities here.

 Although it may seem redundant, dual enrollment is both the umbrella term for all dual-enrollment programs and it is also the name for a type of program under the broader dual-enrollment umbrella.

 Unlike other types of dual enrollment which are limited to select programs and classes, students in the dual-enrollment program can choose any program and have more flexibility in class schedules.

 The program is designed for transfer to four-year institutions, and courses tend to follow the Michigan Transfer Agreement (MTA) or general education requirements.
 By completing the MTA, students are frequently able to transfer every credit they earn to in-state and many out-of-state institutions.